nus-cs2103-AY1920S2/duke/docs/README.md

 # User Guide
-Duke is a Personal Assistant Chatbot that helps the user to keep track of various tasks.
+Karen is a Personal Assistant Chatbot that helps the user to keep track of various tasks.

 ## Features